davidlinse/git-contributors.js/README.md

 $ git-contributors.js /path/to/repository-dir/
 ```

-You can also `require` it somewhere in you node-module,
+You can also `require` it somewhere in your node-module,

 ```js
 // your-node-module.js